 Upper Gastrointestinal (UGI) Series

-An upper gastrointestinal (UGI) series looks at the upper and middle sections of the gastrointestinal tract.
-The test uses barium contrast material, fluoroscopy, and X-ray.
 Before the test, you drink a mix of barium (barium contrast material) and water.
 The barium is often combined with gas-making crystals.
-Your doctor watches the movement of the barium through your esophagus, stomach, and the first part of the small intestine (duodenum) on a video screen.
+Your doctor watches the barium move through your esophagus, stomach, and the first part of the small intestine (duodenum) on a video screen.
 Several X-ray pictures are taken at different times and from different views.

-A small bowel follow-through may be done immediately after a UGI to look at the rest of the small intestine.
-If just the throat and esophagus are looked at, it is called an esophagram (or barium swallow).
+A small bowel follow-through may be done right away after this test to look at the rest of the small intestine.
+If just the throat and esophagus are looked at, it's called an esophagram (or barium swallow).

-Upper endoscopy is done instead of a UGI in certain cases.
+Upper endoscopy is done instead of an upper GI series in certain cases.
 Endoscopy uses a thin, flexible tube (endoscope) to look at the lining of the esophagus, stomach, and upper small intestine (duodenum).

 Why It Is Done